Masala Herb

 Now you just need to stir-fry the ingredients to build up your shrimp chow mein.

-You start out by adding some oil to a shallow hot wok type of pan.
+You start out by adding some oil to a hot wok or large pan.

-Chow Mein rule of thumb: Work exclusively on high heat when stir-frying for and work quickly!
+Chow Mein rule of thumb: Work exclusively on high heat when stir-frying and work quickly!

 First the sliced white spring onion bulbs, the ginger garlic paste, then the shrimp and lastly the carrot